mysteriumnetwork/devbook/README.md

 # Mysterium developer's handbook

-The goal of the devbook improve development efficiency.
+The goal of the devbook is to improve development efficiency.
 It serves 2 purposes:

 1. align developers on development/collaboration practices
 2. smoothen onboarding for the newcomers